Washington College: Principals and presidents

-At least 31 people have been the principal or president of Washington College since 1782, four of whom have been interim.
+At least 32 people have been the principal or president of Washington College since 1782, four of whom have been interim.
 (Note: It is unknown who the principal was between 1805 and 1813.)
-Of the 31 presidents, only one, Joseph McLain, was an alumnus of the college, and only one, Sheila Bair, was a woman.
+Of the 32 presidents, only two, Joseph McLain and Bryan Matthews, were alumni of the college, and only one, Sheila Bair, was a woman.
 The college presidents have been drawn from various areas, including religion, military service, governmental service, and academia.
 Six Washington College presidents were ordained in the Episcopal Church or the Methodist Protestant Church before their term.
 Several were also the rector of either Emmanuel Parish or St. Paul's in Chestertown concurrent to their term as president.
 Washington College presidents have come from many parts of public life.
 Two were engaged in military service before their term, and four were in public service.
 A singular president, Kurt M. Landgraf, was working in the private sector before his term.
 Most of the remaining presidents were academics before becoming president of the college.
 Two were presidents of other colleges, seven were academic administrators, five were faculty members at other colleges, and three were faculty members at Washington College before their terms.